 Xeljanz is taken orally twice a day.
 Xeljanz XR is taken orally once a day.

-The FDA-approved label for Xeljanz lists common side effects including headache, cold and flu symptoms, diarrhea, and upper respiratory infections.
+The FDA-approved label for Xeljanz lists common side effects including upper respiratory tract infection, cold symptoms, diarrhea, and headache.

-Rare but serious side effects listed for Xeljanz include severe infections (including tuberculosis and hepatitis B reactivation) and perforations of the gastrointestinal system.
+Rare but serious side effects listed for Xeljanz include severe infections (including tuberculosis and hepatitis B reactivation), bleeding disorders, and perforations of the gastrointestinal system.
 Xeljanz may increase the risk for developing lymphoma or related conditions.